-We have audited the financial statements of the business-type activities and the aggregate discretely presented component unit of Mississippi Delta Community College as of and for the year ended June 30, 2022, which collectively comprise Mississippi Delta Community College's basic financial statements and have issued our report thereon dated March 2, 2023.
+We have audited the financial statements of the business-type activities and the aggregate discretely presented component unit of Mississippi Delta Community College as of and for the year ended June 30, 2023, which collectively comprise Mississippi Delta Community College's basic financial statements and have issued our report thereon dated January 25, 2024.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our report contains a reference to other auditors who audited the financial statements of the Mississippi Delta Community College Development Foundation, Inc., as described in our report on the College's financial statements.
+The financial statements of the Mississippi Delta Community College Development Foundation, Inc., were not audited in accordance with Government Auditing Standards.